-- 1. For the children to conduct themselves in a responsible manner and with good behaviour in school. - 2.
+- 1. For the children to conduct themselves in a responsible manner and with good behaviour in school - 2.
 For the standards of behaviour to be high in order to provide the best learning environment for the children. - 3.
-For the children to display a high level of good behaviour when taking part in school trips and when representing the school on organised activities. - 4.
+For the children to display a high level of good behaviour when taking part in school visits and when representing the school on organised activities. - 4.
 For the children to be involved in the formulation of school rules that provide the framework for good behaviour.

 At Church Aston Infant School, we expect children to behave in a responsible manner at all times.
 We believe that if children are to do this then they should have some part in defining and setting goals for the codes of behaviour expected.
 Everyone should know what the rules are, and these should be applied equally to all children.
-Opportunities for this exist through general class discussion, through circle time and during assemblies.
+Opportunities for this exist through general class discussion, through circle time, and during assemblies.

-In order to have a whole school approach to behaviour and discipline it follows that all staff both teaching and non-teaching are involved.
+In order to have a whole school approach to behaviour it follows that all staff both teaching and non-teaching are involved.
 There should be clear understanding of what we expect of children, what behaviour is acceptable, and the measures and strategies employed to achieve our aims.
+Training is provided to support staff to manage behaviour and we have a collaborative approach where staff can seek support, share good practice and develop appropriate strategies.
+Our SENCO is available to advise staff in relation to SEND needs.